Architectural Design Collection of G.R. Hass

 Meet the Designer

-Hass received a Bachelor of Architecture Degree in Environmental Design from Texas A&M University in May of 2022.
+Hass received a Bachelor of Architecture Degree in Environmental Design (With an Art & Architectural History Minor) from Texas A&M University in May of 2022.

-Hass’ interests and research aims lie in anthropology, cultural restoration, and historical preservation, specifically highlighting the presence and prominence of Indigenous groups and Queer identities within Architectural Contexts.
+Hass’ interests and research aims lie in anthropology, cultural restoration, and historical preservation, specifically highlighting the presence and prominence of Indigenous groups and Underrepresented identities within Architectural Contexts.
+Utilizing an interdisciplinary approach toward Fabrication and Narrative Building (Via Illustration, Product Design, Textile Work, Fashion, and Performance) Hass works to ensure their briefs can be understood through multiple mediums.

 Lower Level Undergraduate Works